 When you periodically look at your portfolio jot down a simple ranking of which investments you think will fare best over some time frame.
 When you look back you will see that your rankings were worthless predictors.
 That's all you need to give the concept of diversification its day in court.
 It will have all charges dropped against it.

-- A casino that offers roulette and slots can afford to accomodate more tourist betting than a casino that only offers roulette.
+- A casino that offers roulette and slots can afford to accommodate more tourist betting than a casino that only offers roulette.
 That casino can therefore afford to undercut other casinos and remain equally profitable in risk/reward terms.
 If you scale this logic up, you realize that the highest bidder for any opportunity is the entity that is most efficient in warehousing the associated risk.
 So individual investments are almost always overpriced from your point of view.
-Full discussion (Link)
+This is idea is fundamental but bears repeating in many ways, but it can be hard to internalize.
+Useful reads:

 - To understand correlation's impact see Your Portfolio Intuition Is Poor (Link)